pgbackrest/pgbackrest/CONTRIBUTING.md

 - `restore` - details the requirements for the `--set` option for the `restore` command.
 Since `required:` is omitted, it is not required to be set by the user but it is required by the command and will default to `latest` if it has not been specified by the user.

+- `command-role` - defines the processes for which the option is valid. `main` indicates the option will be used by the main process and not be passed on to other local/remote processes.

 #### Example 2: hypothetical configuration file option
 ```
 repo-test-type: